 When you imagine your dream home, you probably think about the kitchen or bathrooms or outdoor space – you’re probably not daydreaming about your mortgage.
 However, shopping for a mortgage shouldn’t be overlooked in the house hunting process, and there’s much more to shopping for a mortgage than just doing a Google search and finding the lender with the lowest rates.

 Before you start shopping for a mortgage, you’ll need to put together some basic but pertinent information to make it easier to get mortgage quotes.
-First and foremost, figure out the maximum purchase amount you can afford – use a simple mortgage calculator to help you – and your estimated down payment amount.
+First, figure out the maximum purchase amount you can afford – use a simple mortgage calculator to help you – and your estimated down payment amount.
 Note that lenders typically price their mortgage loan programs based on your down payment percentage (0%, 3%, 5%, 10% and 20% or above), not the actual dollar amount.

 In addition to looking at which lender can give you the best rate, there are several other factors to consider when shopping for a mortgage.